lucywyman/slides/source/source/how-can-i-contribute.rst

 .. rst-class:: build

+* Contribute to official documentation
+* Fix typos and grammar
-* Add a README
+* Add or edit a README
 * Add comments to code
 * Write a blog post
-* Contribute to official documentation

 Answer Questions
 ----------------